 Making regular, fixed-value transfers to your investment portfolio can have benefits of its own.
 Apart from helping you keep to your own schedule and ensuring that you pay yourself first, periodic investments benefit from cost averaging.
 This is a simple concept that averages out the value of your invested assets as markets rise and fall.
 This means that you can benefit from long-term growth in unstable economic times.

 It is absolutely true that there is no one-size-fits-all solution for personal financial planning.
 Everyone has their individual goals and requirements.
-A good financial adviser will take into account your personal situation and work with you to create a plan that caters to your needs.
+Not everyone needs to move their investments offshore or relocate somewhere cheaper; a good financial adviser will take into account your personal situation and work with you to create a plan that caters to your needs.
 Of course, this plan will most likely change over time; it is vital to review your personal financial strategy regularly.
 One thing is certain, however: leaving cash in the bank is an ineffective way to plan for the future.
 Although it might be nice to see the numbers ticking upwards on the screen of an ATM each month, you won’t see the real value of all your hard work gradually ebbing away as costs inflate.

 Remember that savings accounts are often not the best tool to save money effectively.
 Take the time to make your plan and seek help to find the best vehicle to carry it out.